 By paying users for their feedback, you are getting free and valuable usage data and information on potential application issues.

 Reviewing each tester’s feedback manually and suggesting revisions for your application is time-consuming.
 It is better to automate this process to have real-time tracking and reporting.
 This way, you can find bugs faster than when using manual methods.

 Finding alpha testers and communicating with them are not easy tasks.
 So, this can be a time-consuming process as well.

 You will often receive negative feedback about the application from your testers, which may be hard to digest.
 You might not have an immediate solution for some issues or require more development time to fix them.

 This method may also be expensive—especially if you pay the testers for their time and inconsistent behavior.
 You may find that some of your testers take on other testing jobs or lose interest in testing because they do not get monetary rewards.

 Finding bugs can be challenging since your alpha testers generally aren’t trained to find bugs or use your application in a certain way.

 As the application is being developed, you need to keep sending out new versions and instructions for testers to provide feedback.

-It is better to create a beta build for internal testing and external beta testing, as it allows you to have complete control over the process while getting feedback from real users early on.
+It is better to create a beta build for internal and external beta testing, as it allows you to have complete control over the process while getting feedback from real users early on.